zeromq/zeromq.org/content/docs/how-to-contribute.md

 }
 ```

-Even if for, while, if or else block contains only a single statement, the statement should be placed on a separate line:
+Even if `for`, `while`, `if` or `else` block contains only a single statement, the statement should be placed on a separate line:

 ```
 if (end)
     exit (1);
 ```

-If an if block contains an else part, always write the curly braces around both parts.
+If an `if` block contains an `else` part, always write the curly braces around both parts.

 If the indenting of the controlled block incidentally collides with the control statement that's broken into two lines, second line of the control statement should be indented by 6 spaces rather than 4 to prevent confusion: